SubZtep/web-words/docs/index.md

 (—(‒\_(-_-)\_‒)—)

-This plugin manages to access to this list.
-When you open a webpage, [detect the language](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/detectLanguage) and search for word matches with your dictionary.
-If success translate them and display on a popup.
-At least try, the plugin is **beta** and under development, you are more than welcome to [report any issue](https://github.com/SubZtep/web-words/issues) and contribute.
+This plugin manages to access to this word list. **When you open a webpage, [detect the language](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/detectLanguage) and search for word matches with your dictionary.** If success translate them and display on a popup on mouse hover.

+At least try, the plugin is beta and under development.
+You are more than welcome to [report any issue](https://github.com/SubZtep/web-words/issues) and contribute.

-Don't forget to update your local dictionary manually.
+Don't forget to update the local dictionary manually.
 Click the icon on the _browser action bar_ and press the button.

 []

 ## How To Install

-### From Source
+### From source

 Clone the project locally and build with _NodeJS_.
-Add `dist` directory in the browser menu somewhere in dev mode.
+Add `dist/manifest.json` in the browser menu somewhere to add-ons in dev mode.

 ## Your Data